douglasdecouto/bermuda-budget-data/README.md

 Revenue analysis numbers are by:

 - Budget Year.
-- "Head", which is really the name for relateds groups of revenu, e.g. "Taxes", or "Fees".
+- "Head", which is really the name for related groups of revenue types, e.g. "Taxes", or "Fees".
 This is not the same as the "Head" in the summary tables.
 Although the name is a bit confusing it was kepty to match what that tables show in the printed (or PDF) budget books.
 - Revenue Description, which is the type of revenue at the next level of detail, such as "Customs Duty" or "Liquor Licenses".

 The analysis table object codes and revenue descriptions should be similar across budget years.